 |Slip Point, WA|

 Description: By 1865, three lighthouses had been constructed along the American side of the Strait of Juan de Fuca, however, a gap of over sixty miles still existed between the lights at Cape Flattery and Ediz Hook.
 Near the center of this gap lay Clallam Bay, with its small fishing villages.
 Slip Point forms the eastern side of Clallam Bay, and a small shelf located at its northern end was selected as the site for a fog signal and light.
-A landslip on the face of the point, which gave rise to the point's name, had often been used as a landmark for mariners during daylight hours.
+A light-colored streak, like a landslip, on the face of the point gave rise to the point’s name and had often been used as a landmark for mariners during daylight hours.
 Now, thanks to a $12,500 appropriation by Congress on June 6, 1900 for a light and fog signal, the point would also help mariners traverse this previously dark gap at night and during limited visibility.

 Bids for constructing the station were opened on September 10, 1903, but, being in excess of the balance of the appropriation, were rejected, and a few weeks later the district engineer was authorizes to purchase material and perform the work using hired labor.

-Construction of the station began in June 1904, and by the end of the following October, a fine keepers' dwelling and a single-story, frame fog signal building, with a Daboll trumpet protruding through its seaward wall, were completed.
-Lack of sufficient funds prevented the construction of a light tower, so instead, a lens-lantern mounted on a shelf on the northwester corner of the fog signal building served as the light.
-Hans Score, Slip Point's first keeper, lit the lamp for the first time on April 1, 1905.
+Construction of the station began in June 1904, and by the end of the following October, a fine keepers’ duplex and a single-story, frame fog signal building, with a Daboll trumpet protruding through its seaward wall, were completed.
+Lack of sufficient funds prevented the construction of a light tower, so instead, a lens-lantern mounted on a shelf on the northwest corner of the fog signal building served as the light.
+Hans Score, Slip Point’s first keeper, lit the lamp for the first time on April 1, 1905.
+The lens-lantern produced a fixed white light, while the fog signal sounded two-second blasts separated silent intervals of eighteen seconds, during thick or foggy weather.

-While serving as keeper, Hans Score rescued several people in need of assistance near the lighthouse.
-In 1914, Keeper Score went to the aid of thirteen men whose gasoline launch Spirit had sunk about five miles from the station.
+While serving as keeper at Slip Point, Keeper Score rescued several people in need of assistance near the lighthouse.
+In 1914, he went to the aid of thirteen men whose gasoline launch Spirit had sunk about five miles from the station.
 Three years later, Keeper Score rescued the disabled motorboat Bunch from a dangerous position and towed it to safety.

 Slip Point Lighthouse was replaced in 1951 by a beacon and fog signal on a fifty-foot white tower.
 The original fog signal building and attached tower were subsequently dismantled and much of the lumber was hauled away by local citizens.

-The station was fully automated in 1977, and the keepers' duplex has since been shared by the Clallam Bay County Sheriff's Department and Coast Guard Personnel.
+The station was fully automated in 1977, and the keepers’ duplex has since been shared by the Clallam Bay County Sheriff’s Department and Coast Guard personnel.
 In 2001, legislation was approved by the House of Representatives transferring 23.6 acres of Slip Point Lightstation to the local community for inclusion in Clallam Bay Spit County Park.
 Public officials of Clallam County have launched an effort to gather historic photos and blueprints of the original lighthouse that could be used in building an accurate replica.
-The modern beacon and the catwalk on top of the cement footings were removed around 2000.
+The modern beacon and the catwalk on top of the cement footings were removed around 2000, leaving just the keepers’ duplex standing as a reminder of Slip Point Lighthouse.

 Located in Clallam Bay on the Strait of San Juan de Fuca.
 The dwelling is owned by Clallam County.
 Grounds open, dwelling closed.